mcarvin8/xml-disassembler/README.md

 🔹 unique-id (default)

-> This is the strategy all prevoius versions of the `xml-disassembler` follows.
+> This is the strategy all previous versions of the `xml-disassembler` follow.

-Disassembles each nested element into its own file.
+Disassembles each nested element into its own file under sub-directories.

 File names are generated using one or more unique identifier elements (uniqueIdElements) or fallback to a SHA-256 hash.